-Join Ben Long for an in-depth discussion in this video Image format and size, part of Shooting with the Nikon D5100.
+Join Ben Long for an in-depth discussion in this video Image format and size, part of Nikon D5100 Essential Training.

 By default, your camera shoots in JPEG format.…Established by the Joint Photographic Experts Group,…JPEG is a compressed image format, that is, it takes the original image data…that your camera captures and it crunches it down so that it takes up far less storage.…JPEG compression is a lossy compression scheme, that is, there is a loss of…quality when JPEG compression is applied to an image.…The more compression you apply, the more your image is visibly degraded.…Most cameras give you a few different JPEG conversion choices.…